cucapra/chazz/README.md

 So you can type `ssh $HB` to connect or `scp -r example $HB:` to upload files.
 Or to run a specific command, pass it as an argument, as in `chazz shell 'scp something.c $HB:'`.

+### Configuration

+The configuration file at `~/.config/chazz.toml` supports these options:

+- `ssh_key`: Path to the SSH private key file to use when connecting to instances.
+- `key_name`: The name of the key pair in AWS.
+Chazz will attach this to any new instances it creates.
+It should be the key pair corresponding to the `ssh_key` file above.
+- `security_group`: The AWS security group to associate with new instances.
+You'll want to (manually) create a security group that allows SSH connections.
+- `default_ami`: The name (i.e., version) of the AMI to connect to and to use for new instances.
+This is like the `-i` command-line flag (below).

+The defaults look something like this:

+    ssh_key = "ironcheese.pem"
+    key_name = "ironcheese"
+    security_group = "chazz"
+    default_ami = "v0.4.2"

 ### Options

-There are a few global configuration options:
+There are a few global command-line flags you can use:

 * `--ami`: Pick a specific AMI ID to connect to or launch.
 * `-i`: A shorthand to pick an AMI from our built-in list.
 Use the version name string.
 For example, `-i v0.4.2` will start and connect to instances using that version of the image.
-* `--key-pair`: Specify the name of the AWS key pair to attach to any new instances we create.
-* `--security-group`: The AWS security group to associate with new instances.
-You'll want to (manually) create a security group that allows SSH connections.

 [rsync]: https://www.samba.org/rsync/
 [entr]: http://entrproject.org